OfficeDev/Microsoft-Teams-Samples/samples/tab-deeplink-pass-values/ts/README.md

         ```bash
         git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
         ```

-    - Create a `.env` file and copy/paste the contents of `.env_sample` into it.
+    - Create a `.env` file under `samples/tab-deeplink-pass-values/ts`, and copy/paste the contents of `.env_sample` into it.
 Then, update the below configurations:
       - `PUBLIC_HOSTNAME` should point to your tunnel url (e.g., 124.ngrok-free.app)
       - `APPLICATION_ID` should be the ID of your Microsoft Teams application